 Michigan Competitive Scholarship.
-If you are a resident of Michigan with financial need, you may be eligible for a scholarship of up to \$1300 per academic year from the State.
-To qualify, you must complete the American College Test (ACT) with a high score either in April of your junior year, in July between your junior and senior year, or in October of your senior year.
-Application for the scholarship is made to the State of Michigan.
+If you are a resident of Michigan with financial need, you may be eligible for a scholarship of up to \$2100 per academic year from the State.
+To qualify, you must complete the American College Test (ACT) with a high score by October of your senior year.
 Family Financial Statement required.